uk-gov-mirror/nhsdigital.NRLF/README.md

 make integration-test-with-custom_tag
 ```

-To run all the feature integration tests and generate an interactive Allure report therafter :
+To run all the feature integration tests and generate an interactive Allure report thereafter :

 ```
 make test-features-integration-report